magnussolution/magnusbilling7/wiki/en/modules/ivr/ivr.rst

 Name
 ----

-| We did not write the description to this field.
+| Name of the IVR